synzen/MonitoRSS/README.md

    7. Add `http://localhost:8000/api/v1/discord/callback-v2` to the list of redirect URIs in your Discord application in the OAuth2 page
 7. Run `docker compose up -d`
     -  If you run into issues with network timeouts, pass the parallel flag to only build 1 container at once: `docker compose --parallel 1 up -d`
+    -  Any containers ending in `-migration` do not need to be running
 8. Access the control panel via http://localhost:8000

 #### Customize Site Domain